ETH-Raphael-Bosshart/studyplanner/README.md

 ## About

-Done by Raphael Philipp Bosshart.
-This project was created as part of the lecture: *Skills: Programming with Advanced Computer Languages* in help of ChatGPT.
+Done by Raphael Philipp Bosshart as part of the lecture: *Skills: Programming with Advanced Computer Languages* in help of ChatGPT.